jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerClasses/task.md

 class GameCard(val capacity: Int = 5)
 ```
 In the example above, we specified that every card in the game has a capacity,
-and the default capacity is five:
+and the default capacity is five.

 ```kotlin
 class GameCard(val capacity: Int = 5)